Gold – a Short Story for English Reading Comprehension

 It made the digging all the more hateful.

 To follow it with another seven days working in that grim office and the loathsome Mr Bartlett and his passive-aggressive mood swings.
-I had come close to walking out at least ten times last week.

 I put the bottle of water back on the pathway to make sure it didn’t tip over and resumed my digging stance.